104: No Such Thing As A Herd Of Koalas

 I looked up more excellent footballer names

-in the history.
+in history.
 So, Reading in the 70s had a goalkeeper called Steve Death.

 There's a Ghanaian chap called Naughty Naughty.

-Amazing.
-There's a Brazilian striker called Credence Clearwater Kuto because his parents were such fans of Credence Clearwater revival.
+It's amazing.
+There's a Brazilian striker called Credence Clearwater Kuto, because his parents were such fans of Credence Clearwater Revival.

-Everyone calls him Paul Easter, I think.
+Everyone calls him Paolisto, I think.
 Do they?
 Yeah.

 But Australia are now obviously quite a decent team, aren't they?
-They're such a good team, aren't they?
+They did.
+They're such a good team, right?
 Because Dan's from Australia or was brought up in Australia, weren't you?
-So

-you're a fan of the Socceroos.
-Yeah, yeah, they're so.
+So you're a fan of the Socceroos.
+Yeah, yeah, they're.

 And we watched the games in the last World Cup in the QA office.